"If you’re going to do something then why not be the best in the world at it. That’s what I’m trying to do at the moment..." - Micky Yule.

-On 1st July 2010 Staff Sergeant Micky Yule was serving with The Royal Engineers in Afghanistan when he stepped on an IED.
-Micky immediately lost his left leg and received significant injuries to his right hand and right leg.
-Once safe at Camp Bastion, Micky’s right leg was removed.
+Micky was serving in Afghanistan in 2010 with the Royal Engineers when he stepped on an Improvised Explosive Device (IED).
+He immediately lost his left leg and suffered other significant injuries.
+Once safe in Camp Bastion, Micky’s right leg was removed.

 “My coaches, Help for Heroes and my family have been there for me throughout my entire journey.
-They were supporting me because they wanted to get somebody who had been through a bad time just a bit better.
-And if I could get a little bit better, then it might make me feel better and it might make things better at home and it might make things better for my rehab.
+They support me because they want me to get just a bit better.
+And if I can get a little bit better, then it might make me feel better and it might make things better at home, and it might make things better for my rehab.
 They’ve all been there for me from the very start and I’m very grateful that they’re still here now.”

 “I hope the public continues to support Help for Heroes because we’re still recovering.
 I’ve been injured for many years, and although I may be in great physical shape, I still have a long way to go.
 The Afghan war will leave a legacy – thousands of guys will suffer throughout their lives, some with physical injuries, others with PTSD or depression.
 They won’t recover overnight and will always need help.”